DongGunYoon/gatorlet/Sprint 3.md

 # **List unit tests for backend**
 Unit tests:
-- A test that checks that a user profile was successfully created with the Sign Up API
+- A test that checks that a folder was successfully created with the Create Folder API
-- A test that checks if a user log in to the profile that was created with the Log In API
+- A test that checks if there is already a folder with the same name created using the Create Folder API
-- A test that returns the user profile that were created previously using the authorization token with the Get User API

 # **Detailed documentation of your backend API**